Libberator/AdventOfCodeTemplate/README.md

 	- Uses strings so no need to convert between `int`, `long`, or use `dynamic`
 	- Supports multi-line answers (\*only for Part 2).
 Tip: use StringBuilder
 - Benchmark project to compare your solution against your friends

+:writing_hand: Open to feedback.
+Feel free to send a PR or open a ticket! :computer:

+:star: Leave a Star if you got any value from this :star: